fawazdevx/Fundarc/README.md

 ## Roadmap

-- Add campaign funding deadlines.
+### Protocol
+- Funding deadlines
-- Add minimum funding targets.
+- Minimum funding targets
-- Add milestone evidence upload through IPFS or another decentralized storage provider.
+- Vote history tracking
+- Test coverage

+### UX & Frontend
-- Add richer campaign metadata such as images, categories, and creator profiles.
+- Campaign images, categories, profiles
-- Add contributor vote history.
-- Add test coverage for contribution, voting, finalization, refunds, fees, and upgrade behavior.
+- Transaction notifications
+- Search & filtering
+- Creator dashboard roles

+### Infrastructure
+- IPFS evidence uploads
-- Add event indexing for faster dashboard reads.
+- Event indexing for faster dashboards

-- Add campaign search and filtering.
-- Add role-based creator dashboard.
-- Add transaction toast notifications for a smoother UX.
+## Feedback Wanted

+I’m actively improving Fundarc and would love input from:

+- Smart contract engineers
+- Frontend devs
+- Builders on Arc

+Questions:
+- What would stop you from using this?
+- What’s missing for real-world use?
+- How can UX be improved?

+Open an issue or reach out 👇

 ## License